This slow cooker Mississippi Pot Roast recipe is so easy to make.

 What is Mississippi Pot Roast?

-There’s good reason this recipe has taken over the internet!
-Mississippi Pot Roast hails from Southern home cook Robin Chapman, who wanted to tweak a recipe starting with Italian dressing.
-It was published in the New York Times and the rest is history.
+There’s a good reason this is so well-loved!
+This beloved recipe was created by home cook Robin Chapman, who wanted to tweak a recipe starting with Italian dressing.
+After being featured in the New York Times, it became an instant favorite.

 A Delicious Crock Pot Roast

-- Since it’s made in a slow cooker, this is a ‘set it and forget it!’ kind of meal, it couldn’t be easier!
+- Made in a slow cooker, this is a ‘set it and forget it!’ kind of meal that practically cooks itself!

-- It can be made ahead and freezes well too.
+- It can be made ahead and freezes well.

 - Serve with sliced bread to make sandwiches or dinner rolls for sliders!
 Don’t forget some extra sliced pepperoncini on the side!